lino-framework/book/docs/dev/socialauth/index.rst

 Run the web interface on your machine and log in via Google+ as described in `A working example`_.

-Run the following script from the :mod:`lino_book.projects.team` project directory::
+Run the following script from the :mod:`lino_book.projects.noi1e` project directory::

     python manage.py run try_people_api.py